thecutecat/iCareHospitalSystem/README.md

-# react-point-of-sale
+# react-Hospital system

-A simple point of sale application built using react &amp; node.js.
+A Hospital Information System using node.js and ReactJs.

 ## Note